-The obvious theme being the ‘dismissal’, and the fact that employment is ending or has ended.
 However, in many cases, those concepts are used interchangeably as if they all represent the same claim, yet they are all very distinct and separate claims that have to be considered against the applicable legal principles.
-A bit like an Urban dictionary, we will tell you what they really mean…
+We’ve shared our legal insights into each type of dismissal and your legal rights as an employee.

 If the employment contract provides that the employee is entitled to 3 months’ notice on termination, but the employer only gives 2 months’ notice, then this will give rise to a wrongful dismissal claim.
 It is a contractual claim, and the employee will point to the fact that they have suffered loss – 1 month’s loss of salary and benefits.